-The eastward transport of particles along the northern boundary is weakest in spring intermonsoon season (Fig. 10b).
-At the same time a higher direct interior transport from the western to the eastern half of the ASOMZ can be observed (Fig. 10d).
-The northward transport into the AS across 10° N mainly takes place at the eastern part of the basin showing a maximum of the seasonal cycle during spring intermonsoon (Fig. 10e, f).
-Hence, the maximum oxygen concentration at intermediate depth in spring (Fig. 4a) might be associated with the northward and eastward transport of higher oxygenated water into the eastern basin (Fig. 10b, d, f).
-The northward transport into the AS is weak at the western side of the basin in comparison to the eastern side and reveals a small cycle depending on the reversing monsoon (Fig. 10e, f).
+The eastward transport of particles along the northern boundary is weakest in spring inter-monsoon season (Fig. 9b).
+At the same time a higher direct interior transport from the western to the eastern half of the ASOMZ can be observed (Fig. 9d).
+The northward transport into the AS across 10° N mainly takes place at the eastern part of the basin showing a maximum of the seasonal cycle during the spring intermonsoon (Fig. 9e, f).
+Hence, the maximum oxygen concentration at intermediate depth in spring (Fig. 4a) might be associated with the northward and eastward transport of higher oxygenated water into the eastern basin (Fig. 9b, d, f).
+The northward transport into the AS is weak at the western side of the basin in comparison to the eastern side and reveals a small cycle depending on the reversing monsoon (Fig. 9e, f).

-3.5 Trajectory error estimation and interannual variability
+20 3.5 Trajectory error estimation and interannual variability

-One source of error arises from the calculation technique itself by adding subscale diffusion and random walk at the coastlines.
+One source of error arises from the calculation technique itself by adding a subscale diffusion and the random walk at the coastlines.
 To predict the discrepancy of that error, 5 runs were performed with identical setup (see Section 2.4).
-The percentage of trajectories reaching the PG/RS and southern IO and their mean transit times have standard deviations of 0.13, 0.01, 0.20/0.21 for PG particle percentage, RS particle percentage and ICW (east/west) particle percentage, respectively.
-These differences are not distinguishable in the particle probability maps.
+The percentage of trajectories reaching the PG/RS and southern IO and their mean transit times have standard deviations of 0.13, 0.20/0.21 for PG particle percentage, RS particle percentage and ICW (east/west) particle percentage, respectively.

+These differences are not distinguishable in the histogram maps of particle percentages.